medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <!-- * [4 Release Notes](#4-release-notes) -->
 <hr/>

   >Note: In case of discrepancies between the <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/" target="_blank">MedCom HospitalNotification Implementation Guide (IG)</a> and this page, it is the IG which should be followed.
-Please contact <fhir@medcom.dk> if you find discrepandies.
+Please contact <fhir@medcom.dk> if you find discrepancies.
 <br>

 ## 1 Profiles in the HospitalNotification Standard

-In total, seven profiles from <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a>, <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a> and <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/" target="_blank">MedCom HospitalNotification IG</a> constitutes the HospitalNotification standard.
-They are derived from three different IGs, and a short description of each profile can be seen in the table below.
+In total, seven profiles from <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a>, <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a> and <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/" target="_blank">MedCom HospitalNotification IG</a> constitute the HospitalNotification standard.
+They are derived from three different IG's, and a short description of each profile can be seen in the table below.
 <br><br>

 <style type="text/css">